UPCGM-ICPC/UPCGM-Notebook/README.md

 It consists of 25 pages of copy-pasteable C++ and python code, for use in ICPC-style programming competitions.
 It's a fork from [KACTL](https://github.com/kth-competitive-programming/kactl).

-See [upcgm.pdf](./upcgm.pdf) for the final, browsable version, and [content/](./content/) for raw source code.
+See [the github page](https://github.com/UPCGM-ICPC/upcgm.pdf) for the final, browsable version, and [content/](./content/) for raw source code.
 This pdf is not always up to date, the latest version is available under the artifacts tab of the latest [CI run](https://github.com/UPCGM-ICPC/UPCGM-Notebook/actions/workflows/deploy_notebook.yml)

 ## Aspirations